 We all know that women are greatly concerned about their body image….maybe even obsessed about it!
 But did you know that men are also hyper-sensitive about one aspect of their body image?
-Most, if not all men, really want to be perceived as strong and muscular.
+Almost every man really wants to be perceived as strong and muscular.
 This means your husband yearns for you to notice and appreciate his muscles!
-He’s not going to tell you that, but he really wants to be perceived as strong and muscular!
+He’s not going to tell you that, but he really wants to be perceived as strong!

 Perhaps this is why the bride in the Bible’s Song of Songs continues to tell her groom over and over again how she values his strength and muscular body.
 Here are some examples of what she tells him: Song of Songs 2:8-9 “Behold, he comes, leaping over the mountains, bounding over the hills.
 My beloved is like a gazelle or a young stag.”
 Song of Songs 5:14-15 “His arms are rods of gold set with topaz.
 His body is like polished ivory decorated with lapis lazuli.
 His legs are pillars of marble set on bases of pure gold.
 His appearance is like Lebanon, choice as its cedars.”

 When’s the last time you verbally admired your husband’s strength?
 When is the last time you noticed his biceps and made a little comment about how impressive they are?
 Your husband craves those comments!
 As you vocalize your appreciation for his physical strength, he will be drawn to you!